bergstee/mcp-3D-printer-server/README.md

 This server is a Model Context Protocol (MCP) server for connecting Claude with 3D printer management systems.
 It allows Claude to interact with 3D printers through the APIs of various printer management systems such as OctoPrint, Klipper (via Moonraker), Duet, Repetier, and Bambu Labs printers.

+**Note on Resource Usage**: This MCP server includes advanced 3D model manipulation features that can be memory-intensive when working with large STL files.
+Please see the "Limitations and Considerations" section for important information about memory usage and performance.

 ## Features

 - Get printer status (temperatures, print progress, etc.)